Understanding Mood States, Traits, and Emotions

 Building Happiness and Joy

-Simply put, experiencing happy, grateful, or joyful moments on a daily basis strengthens and expands positive neural networks, leading to more positive mood traits.
+Simply put, experiencing happy, grateful, or joyful moments daily strengthens and expands positive neural networks, leading to more positive mood traits.
 Unfortunately, negative mood states operate similarly, reinforcing negative traits that can linger and diminish our sense of joy.
 At times, it may be difficult to feel happy or positive due to external circumstances or challenges in letting go; however, life presents us with choices, and we always have the opportunity to decide how we respond.

 If you are looking to improve your mood, consider finding ways to engage with life in a positive manner.
 Our page on Happiness and Joy can serve as a useful starting point.

-The Difference Between Emotions and Mood States
+The Difference Between Transient Emotions and Mood Traits

 In simple terms, regularly experiencing moments of happiness, gratitude, or joy helps create stronger, more positive neural networks, resulting in a more positive mood.
 Unfortunately, negative mood states can become established in the same way.